Okay, experienced homeschoolers can stop laughing now.

-So, at the moment, our son–at age 10–has enough skills to balance a checkbook and fill out an employment application.
-He actually has more skill than that.
+At age 10 our son had enough skills to balance a checkbook and fill out an employment application.
+He actually had more skill than that.
 The rest is pretty much gravy.
+At age 10, our daughter was not quite in the same place, but she gave every indication of being on track to do so before being a teenager.
 But we DO raise our children with the hope of creating the following outcomes:

 - They need to think critically and be capable of analyzing things rather than simply take in what is offered to them without question